 Want to learn more?
 Read: 9 Effective Tips to Fight Depression Naturally

 Having emotional problems is not a choice.
-A person with depression doesn’t say: “I want to feel bad and crawl into a well of sadness and see if I can drown in it.”
-It doesn’t work this way.
+A person with depression doesn’t wake up one morning and say: “I want to feel bad and crawl into a pit of sadness to see if I can drown in it.”
+It doesn’t work that way.
 In fact, it can happen to any one of us.

 No one is free from the clutches of anxiety and depression

 Depression and anxiety are signs of strength, not weakness.
 These emotional problems don’t appear overnight; they are forged in life’s hell, in emotional difficulties and mental exhaustion.

 Nor are they the result of personal choice.
 We don’t decide if we’re going to experience them.
 Both of these emotional problems are the result of fighting against life’s difficulties and trying to stay strong for too long.